dmbarbour/glas/docs/GlasProg.md

 The Chan can also serve a role of naming a view for discovery and integration.
 The compiler can warn if there is more than one view per Chan within an application.
 An application may serve as its own client through a reflection API (perhaps sys.refl.view.\*), thus serving debug views through non-debugger interfaces.

-### Accelerators

-        (%an.accel %accel.OpName)           # built-in function

-Accelerators replace a reference Operation with a built-in.
-Ideally, this substitution is verified, e.g. we can check types for compatibility and run a few sample tests.
-If it is inconvenient to immediately provide Operation, as may be the case during early development of accelerators, users may use '%error'.
-The runtime will recognize the user isn't even trying and report a warning instead.

-In a few cases, such as `%accel.list.flatten`, the accelerated Operation can be %pass because we're tuning representation instead of performing an observable computation.
-Flatten is reasonably part of the list accelerator family.

-We can accelerate Operations that expect static arguments on the data stack, or accelerate `Env -> Program` for higher-order computations.
-In rare cases, we might use `(%accel.OpName Args)` to construct a templated accelerator.

-List Ops:
-* len
-* append
-* split
-* index get/set/swap

-Dict Ops:
-* insert
-* remove
-* count
-* keys

-Bitstring Ops:
-* len
-* invert
-* reverse
-* split
-* append

-Arithmetic
-* Sum
-* Product
-* Negation
-* Reciprocal

-Graphs?
-We could accelerate graph ops.
-May need graph canonization.

-Register Ops:

-* Cell
-  * Get
-  * Set
-* Queue
-  * Read
-  * Peek
-  * Unread
-  * Write
-* Bag
-  * Put
-  * Grab
-  * Peek
-* CRDTs
-* Indexed Data (arrays, dicts)

 ## Lazy Computation and Parallel Sparks

 I propose explicit thunks of 1--1 arity, pure but optionally non-deterministic, atomic computations.
 Computation may fail or diverge, in which case forcing the thunk will diverge.